moyano83/Designing-Data-Intensive-Applications/README.md

 ##### Detecting stale multi-version concurrency control (MVCC) reads
-When a transaction reads from a consistent snapshot in an MVCC database, it ignores writes that were made by any other transactions that hadn’t yet committed at the time when the snapshot was taken.
+When a transaction reads from a consistent snapshot in an MVCC database, it ignores writes that were made by any other transactions that hadn't yet committed at the time when the snapshot was taken.
 When the transaction wants to commit, the database checks whether any of the ignored writes have now been committed.
 If so, the transaction must be aborted.